A family of three standing on a gravel path near a river with a waterfall, surrounded by green trees and rocky cliffs, on a cloudy day.

 7. How long do people usually work with you?

 It depends!
 Some families see meaningful shifts after just a few sessions.
-Others prefer weekly or biweekly sessions over a few months to build deeper change.
+Others prefer weekly or biweekly sessions over a few months to build deeper change, others benefit from ongoing practical* support.
 I offer packages as well as single sessions to suit your needs.

 8. Do you offer support for schools or professionals too?